fortio/fortio/README.md

   -multi-mirror-origin
         Mirror the request url to the target for multi proxies (-M) (default true)
-  -n int
+  -multi-serial-mode
+        Multi server (-M) requests one at a time instead of parallel mode -n int
         Run for exactly this number of calls instead of duration.
 Default (0) is to use duration (-t).
 Default is 1 when used as grpc ping count.